chef-boneyard/inspec-aws-old/TESTING_AGAINST_AWS.md

 #### Test Fixtures for the Default Account

+1. As the root user, enable a virtual MFA device.

 ### Creating the Minimal Account
 1. Create an AWS account.
 Make a note of the account email and root password in a secure secret storage system.